CarlSouthall/ADTLib/install.md

 # Install

 This page contains information regarding installing ADTLib.
 It is suggested to install the package using [pip](https://pypi.python.org/pypi/pip).
-If pip is not already installed install it using.
+If pip is not already installed install it using:

      easy_install pip

 #### Required packages.

-ADTLib requires the following packages to already be installed.
+ADTLib requires the following packages to already be installed:

 • [numpy](https://www.numpy.org)
 • [scipy](https://www.scipy.org)